Last Updated on

 Understanding Indian etiquette is helpful as it can feel different than western ways.
 Some aspects may test your comfort level.
 For instance, Indian temples, you remove your shoes before entering to show respect and cleanly attitude; thus in an ashram, you remove footwear when entering buildings.
 For some, not wearing footwear can spell liberation; for me, I don’t like baring my feet on walkways, even if they’re paved!
 For me, walking into communal restrooms takes open-mindedness and cupped feet!

-4. Observing ashram silence and eating with your hands
+4. Ashram rules of silence (and eating with your hands)

 Staying in an ashram in India gives you the excuse okay,… eat with your hands.
 Observing silence during meals and eating with your hands is a practice you’ll learn to enjoy.
 While the meal time hush is a rule at Sivananda, eating with your hands isn’t compulsory.
 Though you’re not always supplied with utensils, you can bring them with you.